Technical Architecture

 What actually happens, step by step

 This is not middleware.
 This is not a proxy.
-Here is exactly what occurs when an AI agent makes a request inside a VisIQ-governed session.
+Here is exactly what occurs when a custom AI agent makes a request inside a VisIQ-governed session.

 ISOLATE